cedadev/jasmin-workshop/exercises/ex03/README.md

 * Copy a small text file from my local machine to my JASMIN home directory using a transfer server.
 * Copy a directory tree of data files recursively from my local machine to the `workshop` group workspace.
 * Understand permissions and ownership needed for group access.
-* Understand the limitations of some transfers methods.
+* Be aware of the limitations of some transfers methods.
 * Pull in data from an external data source using a transfer server

 ### JASMIN resources